software-2021-09-02-15-38-08-utc

 Load Balancing and Traffic Engineering

 We need network traffic engineering for load balancing that allows packets to be forwarded over non-shortest paths.
 Tools such as Resource Reservation Protocol (RSVP) and Fast Re-Route (FRR) enhance the behavior of TE.
-IGP-based TE uses a distributed routing protocol to discover the topology and run algorithms to discover the shortest path.
+IGP-based TE uses a distributed routing protocol to discover the topology and run algorithms to find the shortest path.
 MPLS/RSVP-TE enhances standard TE and allows more granular forwarding control and the ability to differentiate traffic types for CoS/QoS purposes.

 Constrained Shortest Path First